 Government to ban ‘appalling’ NDAs in cases of harassment and discrimination

-Businesses are set to be banned from imposing non-disclosure agreements (NDAs) on victims of harassment and discrimination as part of Labour’s bid to boost workers’ rights.
+Businesses are set to be banned from imposing non-disclosure agreements (NDAs) on victims of harassment and discrimination under an amendment to the Employment Rights Bill.

-Deputy Prime Minister Angela Rayner said the Government had “heard the calls from victims of harassment and discrimination” and was taking action to prevent people having to “suffer in silence”.
+Deputy Prime Minister Angela Rayner said the government was taking action to prevent people having to “suffer in silence” after hearing “the calls from victims of harassment and discrimination”.

 The move follows repeated calls by campaigners and Labour politicians, including former transport secretary Louise Haigh, to allow victims to speak freely about their experiences.